-- Contract with NPHS to implement the owner occupied housing rehabilitation loan program and report on results annually. - Consider opportunities to secure funding to expand the housing rehabilitation program to mobile home parks and apartments. - If program expansion is feasible and approved by council, authorize staffing and financial resources to expand program to cover mobile homes and apartments.
+- 3.1a.
+Contract with NPHS to implement the owner occupied housing rehabilitation loan program and report on results annually. - 3.1b.
+Consider opportunities to seek and secure funding to expand the housing rehabilitation program to mobile home parks and apartments. - 3.1c.
+If program expansion is feasible and approved by council, authorize staffing and financial resources to expand program to cover mobile homes and apartments. - 3.1d.
+Conduct a survey to clarify the need for demolition, moderate repairs, and major repairs needed to the housing stock within the city.